 That’s why even well-known and trustworthy manufacturers like Dyson (in the screenshot below) have their own review sections in online stores.
 Users can either get an idea about the item quickly (with the rating snapshot and average rating) or read more detailed feedback from those who have already been using this device.

 The screenshot was taken on the official Dyson website

 Numerous pitfalls can deteriorate your store’s conversion rate and affect your revenue as a consequence.
 Fortunately, conversion rate optimization (CRO) rules and tools greatly aid in tackling these issues.
 So, check to see if your online shop has the drawbacks stated above.
 If something is detected, you know what to do.

 About the Author

 Kate Parish, Chief Marketing Officer at Onilab, with 8+ years in Digital Marketing and eCommerce web development promotion.
 Kate constantly upgrades her knowledge and skillset to stay fit in the progressing online world.
-She always does exhaustive research in such spheres as SEO, Magento PWA development, and SMM before sharing her expertise with a wide audience.
+She always does exhaustive research in SEO, Magento PWA development, and SMM before sharing her expertise with a wide audience.